 In fact, this might be your hardest financial challenge.
 But the challenge of growing a cash reserve may not compare with the willpower it takes to keep money in this account.

 After sacrificing extras and luxuries to build your account, it’s tempting to dip into your emergency savings.
 The occasionally teeny-tiny dip may not have a huge impact in the long run, but you can run into problems if you’re unable to keep your paws off the account.
 It doesn’t matter if it’s been years since a “real emergency,” the worse thing you can do is deplete (or nearly deplete) your funds.

-1. Understand the Definition of an Emergency
+1. Understand the definition of an emergency

 It’s important to understand what an emergency is, and what it’s not.
 An emergency is when you need immediate funds to take care of an urgent matter.
 This is a situation that you can’t put off until a week or later.
 You need cash, and you need it now.
 Maybe you lost your job or can’t delay a home or car repair due to the risk of complications.
 Or maybe you need to pay off a creditor immediately to avoid a collection account.

-But if you start taking money from this account for non-emergencies, you may not have enough cash for a real emergency, at which point you might have to rely on credit cards.
+But if you start withdrawing money from this account for non-emergencies, you may not have enough cash for a real emergency, at which point you might have to rely on credit cards.

-2. Get a Separate Account for Other Expenses
+2. Get a separate account for other expenses

 Money in an emergency fund should only be used for an emergency—period.
-If you have other plans that require a large sum of cash, such as buying a house, a vacation, or home improvement projects, set up a separate savings account for these goals.
+If you have other plans that require a large sum of cash, such as buying a house, a vacation, or home improvement projects, set up separate savings account for these goals.

 Understandably, your money only goes so far.
 What you can do is deposit half or a third of your disposable income into your emergency fund and the remaining funds into a separate savings account.
 This way, you can continue to grow your emergency fund while planning for other goals.

 Keeping your emergency savings account in the same bank as your checking account is asking for trouble.
-The accounts are probably linked, which makes it easier to take money from your savings.
+The accounts are probably linked, which makes it easier to withdraw money from your savings.
 You should keep your emergency fund as inaccessible as possible, preferably with a bank not directly tied to your checking account.

-4. Don’t Stop Adding Funds to the Account
+4. Don’t stop adding funds to the account

 Hitting your goal of a three to six-month cash reserve doesn’t mean you should stop building your emergency fund.
 You don’t need to add as much to the account every month, but you’ll want to continue growing this account.
 You don’t want a single emergency to completely wipe out your funds.
 By continuing to add money to the account, you increase the likelihood of having a surplus once you take a big withdrawal.

-5. Tap Your Account as a Last Resort
+5. Tap your account as a last resort

-If you need a car repair, your first impulse might be to take money from your emergency fund.
+If you need a car repair, your first impulse might be to get money from your emergency fund.
 But while your vehicle needs attention, does it require immediate attention?